 Offsets in surveying:

-It is used to measure the lateral distance for the survey line and to find the distance of the point with respect to the survey line.
+Offsets is used to measure the lateral distance for the survey line and to find the distance of the point with respect to the survey line, the offsets are of two types as follows:

 When lateral measurements are taken perpendicular to the chain line, it is called vertical offset.